How do you explain time gaps on a resume?

 Generally, you should include only your most recent and most relevant employment experiences in the employment section of your resume.
 Once you determine which jobs you need to include in your resume, you can determine which employment gaps you need to explain.

-READ ALSO: How do insurance companies outsource?
+READ ALSO: How do you thank everyone for donation?

 What is an unexplained gap in employment?